elifesciences/elife-continuum-documentation/README.md

 In order to overcome this we re-engineered the way that the bot communicates with Drupal.
 Instead of communicating directly the bot places a message on a queue, the `website_ingest_queue`.
 Another process - [shimmy.py](https://github.com/elifesciences/elife-bot/blob/develop/shimmy.py), picks messages from this queue, and then communicates with Drupal.
 Shimmy only sends a new article to Drupal once the previous article has been fully ingested.
 As we tend to publish sever articles together, and then have a period of time between publishing, Drupal has plenty of time to work through the articles that are being sent to it.
 This also means that were you to create a different hosting system, the communication between that system and the bot can be managed by only modifying shimmy.py, for example if you had a system that could handle ingestion of articles in parallel, for scaling purposes.

 # Installation and Deployment - **DRAFT**
 We use [builder](https://github.com/elifesciences/builder) for deployment of components of the system.
-(More details to follow).
+Please refer to the  [deployment and configuration guide](https://github.com/elifesciences/elife-continuum-documentation/blob/master/deployment-and-configuration.md).

+# Feedback and mailing list

+We have setup a [mailing list](https://groups.google.com/forum/#!forum/elife-continuum-list) for this project.
+For feature requests bugs please file an issue in [this repository](https://github.com/elifesciences/elife-continuum-documentation/issues).